 - Click Software Updates on left pane.
 Select Yes to Enable software updates on clients.

-- Next, select Yes to Enable third party software updates.
+- Next, select Yes to Enable third-party software updates.
 Click OK.

 In the above section I have already covered on Partner Catalogs vs Custom Catalogs.
-I will be adding a custom catalog (basically a Adobe SCUP catalog) which will enable us to deploy Adobe Reader updates using SCCM.
+I will be adding a custom catalog (basically an Adobe SCUP catalog) which will enable us to deploy Adobe Reader updates using SCCM.

 Adobe company provides custom catalogs.
 If you are looking for a free SCCM catalog for Adobe products check this link.
 When you visit the link note that there is one catalog for Reader and one for Acrobat.
-So what’s the difference between them ?.
+So, what’s the difference between them?
 The Acrobat updating always involves installing every MSP update in order.
 Reader updates may involve quarterly MSI files that don’t require installing previous updates.

 I will be adding the Adobe catalog whose URL is https://armmf.adobe.com/arm-manifests/win/SCUP/ReaderCatalog-2017.cab